 A course consisting of a concentration centered on a specific area(s) in accounting.
 Included will be analysis, concentration and presentation in such areas as taxation, auditing, international, legal and ethical issues facing the accounting profession.
 The course will also include recently adopted regulations impacting the specific area(s) under study.

-Prerequisites: ACCT 2311-2312, ECON 2301-2302, ACCT 3311-3312 and discipline approval.
-This course is required of all students seeking to meet the prerequisites for sitting for the CPA examination.
+Prerequisites: ACCT 2311, ACCT 2312, ECON 2301, ECON 2302, ACCT 3311, ACCT 3312 and discipline approval.
+This course is required of all students seeking to meet the prerequisite for sitting for the CPA examination.
+Fee: \$15.